Tips on Choosing the Right Nursing Job

 Find the Job that Fits Your Personality

-Matt Casey, career counselor at Matt Casey Career Coaching in Cambridge, Mass., has worked with many people in the healthcare field in making the right professional moves.
+Matt Casey, a career counselor at Matt Casey Career Coaching in Cambridge, Mass., has worked with many people in the healthcare field in making the right professional moves.

 “You truly need to be thoughtful about your career, and the more information you have, the better decision you will make,” he says.
 “You need to know how you work and how you like to work.
-If you like being more independent and in a quite surrounding, then being a New York City trauma nurse might not be a the best of plans.”
+If you like being more independent and in a quiet surrounding, then being a New York City trauma nurse might not be the best of plans.”

 He believes listening to those who are actually in the profession you might want to choose is a great way to start.

 “You can explore these by typing in “non-traditional careers in nursing” on YouTube, and you’ll get more than 100 videos of people that talk about what they do, the good and the bad,” he explains.

 LinkedIn is also a great social media platform to find people who have similar jobs to what you might be interested in.
 Send them a message asking if you can chat.

 “Most, if not all career opportunities, are available online,” Carmody says.
 “One can look at job sites for local and national nursing positions.
 Talking with friends and getting references for organizations that value nursing is certainly important, and reviewing professional nursing organization’s websites can help, too.”

 Know the Difference between your Profession and your Job

 “The beauty of nursing is there are many, many opportunities, and narrowing areas of interest will be fun and rewarding,” she says.
 “Nursing is wonderful because each day can be challenging and rewarding.
 But when the “wonder” is less, the learning is stalling and the practice is no longer enjoyable, it is time to ask yourself…Is it my own personal situation or my job that is the cause?”